fighting45/STYXY-exchange-backend/README.md

 ### 2. **GET /profiles/\:userID**

-This route fetches the profile of a user by their `userID`.
+This route fetches the profile of a user by their `userID` and by providing access token in as the auth header as a bearer token.

 - **URL Parameters**:

   - `userID`: The unique ID of the user.
+  - `accessToken`: Passed as a bearer in the auth while sending request.

 **Example Request:**